Robert Paus Platt: Background

-Platt was the son of Robert M. Platt and Ellen Sophie Paus.
+Platt was the son of Robert M. Platt and Ellen Sophie Paus, who married in 1904.
+His mother was a member of the noted Paus family of Norway.
 His maternal grandfather Christopher Paus, who was a first cousin of Henrik Ibsen, was a Norwegian-born businessman who moved to England.
 His other three grandparents were English.
 He was a nephew of the British Consul in Oslo, Christopher Lintrup Paus.

 He was married to Joan Rosa Lumley, a daughter of James Maddy Lumley, a British colonial administrator in Africa who was Commissioner of Police in Kenya.